-The CEPF investment program began on July 1, 2011, with the award of four consolidation grants, totaling \$1 million, which all began simultaneously.
+The CEPF investment program began on July 1, 2011, with the award of four consolidation grants, totaling \$1 million (Table 1).
 As this was a consolidation program, the grant review and contracting process was coordinated by the CEPF Secretariat.
 In each case, the entire process, from submission of letter of inquiry to contracting took around six months.
 This was considered to be an acceptable performance, considering the number of steps in the process.